Dr. Sandra Antochi

 BSc, MD, FRCPC

-Dr. Antochi held several administrative roles in the Department of Mental Health at the Ottawa Hospital as Head of the Division of General Psychiatry at the Ottawa Hospital from 2009- 2014, Assistant Director of Mental Health Inpatient Program at the Ottawa Hospital from 2012-2017.
-She has been the Medical Director of the Regional Program for the Treatment of Eating Disorders (EDP), Director of the Inpatient Eating Disorders Program, Director of the Outpatient Eating Disorders Program at the Ottawa Hospital TOH as of June 2021 for a two-year term until May 2023.
-Under her leadership in EDP, the Ontario Ministry of Health and Long-Term Care approved the proposal for expansion of services to include Eating Disorders Readiness (EDR) with the role to offer a psychoeducation, skills-based, and self-management curriculum to patients awaiting intensive services, to reduce the high risk of morbidity and mortality to patients before entering acute intensive care, to improve patient satisfaction, potentially mitigate the need for more intensive treatments for some and support outpatient community services and referring providers who provide medical monitoring to patients before receiving intensive services.
+Dr. Antochi has held several administrative leadership roles in the Department of Mental Health at The Ottawa Hospital.
+She served as Head of the Division of General Psychiatry (2009–2014) and Assistant Director of the Mental Health Inpatient Program (2012–2017).
+From June 2021 to May 2023, she was Medical Director of the Regional Program for the Treatment of Eating Disorders (EDP), as well as Director of both the Inpatient and Outpatient Eating Disorders Programs at TOH.
+During her tenure in the EDP, she successfully led the development and approval of a proposal to the Ontario Ministry of Health and Long-Term Care for the expansion of services to include Eating Disorders Readiness (EDR).
+This program provides psychoeducation, skills-based training, and self-management strategies for patients awaiting intensive treatment, aiming to reduce morbidity and mortality prior to acute care, enhance patient satisfaction, support outpatient and community providers offering interim medical monitoring, and potentially decrease the need for more intensive interventions for some patients.